-Families with Children & Fair Housing (Familial Status)
+Families with Children (Familial Status)

 Housing discrimination due to familial status can take many forms including: